We have heavy American involvement and the hope is that if that keeps up, then phase two will come and phase three will come.

 So you can go ahead and move covertly with your red pill awareness compared to other blue pill normies.

-All of this for just 10 bucks a month, or you can join for the year, use GFK 911 as a promo code, and you get in for 50 bucks for the year.
+Use JFK 9-11 as a promo code and you get in for 50 bucks for the year.

-This isn't just content, it's responsible.
+This isn't just content.

-or L YouTube, guys.
+It's or L YouTube, guys.

 You literally, code is pinned at the top.

-L YouTube is the code to use, because fuck YouTube.
+L YouTube is the code to use because fuck YouTube.

-Resistance, it's culture, and it's freedom.
+Existence, it's culture, and it's freedom.

-It's the OSS Army.
+It's the OSS army.

-Hey man, get in, niggas.
+Hey, man, get in, niggas.

 That's how we support the mission.

-And also, this entire 12-hour stream that we're probably gonna go on is all gonna be on the OSS, uninterrupted the whole way, even the blackouts when the internet's down.
+And also, this entire 12-hour stream that we're probably going to go on is all going to be on the OSS, uninterrupted the whole way.

-So of Gaza.
+And friendly of Gaza.

-This is this is unbelievable.
+This is unbelievable.

 This is also huge.

-Uh there's not a lot of crowd like we've seen before.
+There's not a lot of crowd like we've seen before.

-Uh they are not there doing their circus like we thought that they would do if they were like in guys.
+They are not there doing their circus like we thought that they would do if they were like in guys.

 We're sitting at 600 likes, but we got fucking 1500 you niggas in here watching on YouTube alone.

-We should be at 1000 easy.
+We should be at 1,000 easy.

 I came back on YouTube for you ninjas.